C2SP/C2SP/age-plugin.md

   wrap all the file keys to.
   - `IDENTITY` is the Bech32 encoding of an identity.
 - `(wrap-file-key; FILE_KEY)` - a file key to be wrapped.
+- `(extension-labels)` - indicates that the client is using "labels" to constrain the recipient stanzas that it will accept.
+  - A label is defined in ABNF by the `argument` type from the [v1 age header][].
+  - Clients MUST check that all recipient stanzas wrapping a given file key have the exact same label set.
+Clients MUST NOT permit partial overlapping sets.
+  - The `x25519` recipient stanza has an implicit empty label set.
+  - The `scrypt` recipient stanza has an implicit label set containing a single random label.

 The plugin indexes recipients, identities, and file keys in the order received (starting from 0).
 The two may be interleaved by the client, with no semantic